silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

   Ver      Date       Comment

+  0.6.4    04/29/2025 Fixed: Strict and other modes are not properly separated(Campaign).
+When the number of flights in a squadron changes, it is treated as a separate unit, and continuation of the state, reinfoce, etc. are not performed properly (Campaign StrictMode).
+An error occurs if you proceed to the next step without fighting, and in StrictMode the campaign ends.
+                      Added: some sort and filter functions to the career selection in the campaign.
   0.6.3    04/27/2025 Fixed: Battle results statistics show nothing.
 In Campaign Strict Mode, some groups and units do not inherit their status or reinforce properly.
   0.6.2    04/25/2025 Fixed: not work AdditionalStationaries in Campaign, not carried over GroundGroup disable & position[Campaign StrictMode], if a group's units are reduced to 0, they will disappear forever[Campaign StrictMode]
   0.6.1    04/24/2025 Fixed: Temporary solution to CloD specification where AI aircraft will not take off if AirGroup is set idle.